 It’s an unfortunate thing to be caught up in a situation whereby you or someone you love has been harmed as a result of medical error.
 But to play devil’s advocate the majority of doctors don’t generally set out to harm their patients but want to actually help make people better – which is not a bad thing.

 With that being said, medical malpractice does occur, whether intentionally or not, causing one to want to take action.
-We will discuss here what medical malpractice is in the eyes of the law and what steps you can take for proving medical malpractice.
+And you will need to prove medical malpractice.